pulp/pulpcore/docs/installation/storage.rst

 Setting up S3
 -------------

+Before you can configure Amazon S3 storage to use with Pulp, ensure that you complete the following steps.
+To complete these steps, consult the official Amazon S3 documentation.

-  In order to use Amazon S3, you'll need to set up an AWS account.
-Then you'll need to create a bucket for Pulp to use.
-Then you'll need to go into Identity and Access Management (IAM) in AWS to create a user that Pulp will use to access your S3 bucket.
-Save the access key id and secret access key.
+1. Set up an AWS account.
+2. Create an S3 bucket for Pulp to use.
+3. In AWS Identity and Access Management (IAM), create a user that Pulp can use to access your S3 bucket.
+4. Save the access key id and secret access key.

 Configuring Pulp
 ----------------